Leon Williams (basketball, born 1991)

-Leon Anthony Williams (born 25 July 1991) is a Dutch professional basketball player who plays for Landstede Hammers of the BNXT League.
+Leon Anthony Williams (born 25 July 1991) is a Dutch professional basketball player for Zeeuw & Zeeuw Rotterdam City of the BNXT League.
 He is a current member of the Dutch national basketball team.

 Professional career

 Williams started his career in Bergen op Zoom, with WCAA Giants.
 The season after that, he played for Rotterdam Basketbal College.
 In 2012, he signed with Landstede Basketbal from Zwolle.
 In 2013, he received the DBL Most Improved Player award.
 He was an DBL All-Star starter in the 2013–14 season.
 He also received the MVP U23 Award after the regular season.

 In the 2015 offseason, Williams signed a three-year deal with SPM Shoeters Den Bosch.

 On 23 June 2016, Williams signed with BG Göttingen for the 2016–17 season.
 Williams re-signed with Göttingen after the season.
 He parted ways with the team on 23 May 2018, after averaging 5.5 points per game.

 On 2 September 2018, Williams signed a one-year contract with TAU Castelló of the Spanish LEB Oro.

 On 25 June 2019, Williams has signed 2-year contract with Donar of the Dutch Basketball League.

 On 14 May 2020, Williams signed a temporary contract with BG Göttingen of the German league.
 The Dutch League season had finished due to the COVID-19 pandemic.

 In the 2020–21 season, Williams was named to the DBL All-Defense Team.

 On December 12, 2024, he signed with Landstede Hammers of the BNXT League.

+On July 18, 2026, he signed with Zeeuw & Zeeuw Rotterdam City of the BNXT League.